AodhSully/dnd-notes/D&D/Session Notes/2023/Session 67.md

 NEW PATRON is [[Meg]]

 [[Brontes]] - [[werewolf camp]]
-	Has the shadowscale rapier
+	Has the shadow scale rapier
-	has atuned to it
+	has attuned to it
-	depest condolences to [[Ollukaar]] on the temple
+	deepest condolences to [[Ollukaar]] on the temple

 The dudes are blackmailing the forest dudes